ampanisales/CryptoUSF_hw1/README.md

   -s              use the Simple Substitution cipher -t              use the Columnar Transposition cipher -k, --key TEXT  The key needed for the cipher
-  --a TEXT        The 'a' variable need for the Affine cipher --b TEXT        The 'b' variable need for the Affine cipher -h, --help      Show this message and exit.
+  --a TEXT        The 'a' variable needed for the Affine cipher --b TEXT        The 'b' variable needed for the Affine cipher -h, --help      Show this message and exit.
 ```